 The player has a wide selection of authentic gear that they can unlock and purchase as they progress through the story.
 Animals look real, respond in authentic ways, and present a challenge to take down.
 The graphics are stunning and the environments are beautifully rendered.
 The map or “reserves” are wonderfully huge and provide the players with such large spaces to get lost in that it would take hundreds of hours to effectively search every piece of terrain (that’s with the DLC locations).
-Speaking of, with the continued release of DLC content going on three years after its initial release, this game has the ability to stick around for a long time as players can purchase even more game reserves full of new equipment, different animals to hunt, and more terrain to explore.
+Speaking of, with the continued release of DLC content going on three years after its initial release, this game has the ability to stick around for a long time as developers have said they will continue to release more content into the foreseeable future, meaning players can purchase even more game reserves full of new equipment, different animals to hunt, and more terrain to explore.

 It is because of all of this and more that I would place this at the top of my list of best hunting video games I have ever played.
 I know I am not alone in this assessment.
 The game accurately portrays how much of hunting is just walking and planning as well as how aggravating it can be losing a trail or missing a shot.
 Truly, this is the closest game to the real thing I have found and it is a game which I will continuously return to—to me, it is the pinnacle of the hunting simulation genre.